 The other things worth knowing if you’re sizing this up:

-Inventory is still limited.
-AdExchanger reported that even pilot advertisers with central budgets had trouble spending their commitments because the ad fill rate is still maturing.
-Creative format is constrained to that single favicon-plus-text unit, with no rich media or video yet.
-Reporting is aggregated, not conversation-level.
-OpenAI manages the conversion pixel itself rather than letting advertisers create their own.
+Inventory is still maturing.
+AdExchanger reported that even pilot advertisers with central budgets had trouble spending their commitments because ad fill rate is still building.
+Creative format is constrained to a single favicon-plus-text unit with no rich media or video.
+Reporting at the dashboard level is aggregated, not conversation-level.
 CPA bidding and third-party measurement were both promised at the May briefing with no published timeline.

 The smart play right now